Deepanshu-dahiya/Coding-Ninja-Data-Structure-and-Algorithm/OOPS 1/Readme.md

 }

 int getSum(){

 return	a	+	b;

 }
 } ;

 int main() {

+Sum obj;

-													Sum obj;																									//explicitly	defined default	constructor	invoked }
+//explicitly	defined default	constructor	invoked

+}

 Output	:
 constructor	invoked
-In	this	case,	user-defined	default	constructor	will	be	invoked	when	an	object obj of person	 class	 is	 created	 and	 the	 data	 members	 of	 that	 object, a and b, are initialized to	default	values 10 and	20.
+In	this	case,	user-defined	default	constructor	will	be invoked when	an object obj of person	 class	 is created and	 the data members of that object, a and b,are initialized to	default	values 10 and	20.

 Parameterized constructor
 The	constructors	that	can	take	arguments	are	called	parameterized constructor.
 Example	code	:
 class Sum {

 int a,	b;

 public :

-Sum(int num1, int num2 )	{ 																		// parameterized constructor
+Sum(int num1, int num2 )	{

+// parameterized constructor

 a	= num1;

 b	= num2;

 }

 int getSum(){

 return	a	+	b;

 }

 } ;

 int main() {

-													Sum obj(4,	2);																									//parametrized	constructor invoked
+Sum obj(4,2);																									//parametrized	constructor invoked
 									}
 Declaring	a	constructor	with	arguments	hides	the	default	constructor.
-Hence,	the object declaration statement	such	as
+Hence,	the object declaration statement such	as Person obj;
-Person obj;

 may	not	work.
-It	is	necessary	to	pass	the	initial	value	arguments	to	the	constructor function	when	an	object	is	declared.
-This	can	be	done	in	two	ways	:
+It	is	necessary	to	pass	the	initial	value	arguments	to	the	constructor function	when	an	object	is	declared.This can be done in two ways	:
-1. By	calling	constructor explicitly.
+-1.
+By	calling	constructor explicitly.
 Sum obj = Sum(4 ,2) ;
-2. By	calling	constructor	implicitly.(as	illustrated	in	example	code) Sum obj(4, 2) ;
+-2.
+By	calling	constructor	implicitly.(as	illustrated	in	example	code) Sum obj(4, 2) ;

-Destructors
+*Destructors*
 Just	as	the	objects	are	created,	so	are they destroyed.
 If	a	class	can	have	constructor to	set	things	up,	it should	have	a	destructor	to	destruct	the	objects.
 A	destructor	as the	name itself suggests, is used to destroy	the	objects	that	have	been	created	by a constructor.
 A destructor	is also	a member function	whose	name	is	the	same	as the	class	name but preceded by tilde ('~').
 For instance, destructor for class Sum will be ~Sum( ).
 A	destructor	takes	no	arguments,	and	no	return	types	can	be	specified	for	it,	not even	void.
-It	is	automatically	called	by	the	compiler	when	an	object	is	destroyed.
-A destructor	frees	up the	memory	area	of	the	object	that	is	no	longer	accessible.
+It is automatically called by the compiler when an object is destroyed.A destructor frees up the memory	area of the object that is no longer accessible.
 Example	code:
 class Sum {
 int a,	b;
 public :

-Sum(int num1, int num2 )	{																			// parameterized constructor
+Sum(int num1, int num2 )
+{
+// parameterized constructor

 cout <<	"Constructor	at	work"	<< endl;

 a	= num1;

 b	= num2;

 }
-~Sum(	){																																																	//destructor
+~Sum(	){
+//destructor

 cout<<	"Destructor	at	work"	<< endl;

 }

 int getSum(){

 return	a	+	b;

 }
 								}

 int main() {

 Sum obj(4, 6);

 }
 Output	:
 Constructor	at	work
 Destructor	at	work
-As	 soon	 as obj goes	 out	 of	 scope,	 destructor	 is	 called	 and obj is destroyed releasing its	occupied	memory.
+As	 soon	 as obj goes out  of scope,destructor is called and obj is destroyed releasing its occupied memory.
 NOTE:
-• If	 we	 fail	 to	 define	 a	 destructor	 for	 a	 class,	 the	 compiler	 automatically generates	one	for	static	allocations.
+-• If	 we	 fail	 to	 define	 a	 destructor	 for	 a	 class,	 the compiler automatically	generates one for static allocations.
-• Destructors	are	invoked	in	the	reverse order	in	which	the	constructors	were called.
+-• Destructors	are	invoked	in	the	reverse order	in	which	the	constructors	were	called.
-• Only	the	function	having access	to	the	constructor	and	destructor	of	a	class, can	define	objects	of	this	class	types	otherwise	compiler	reports	an	error. this keyword
+-• Only	the	function	having access	to	the	constructor	and	destructor	of	a	class, can	define	objects	of	this	class	types	otherwise	compiler	reports	an	error.

+# **this keyword**
 C++	 uses	 a	 unique	 keyword	 called this to	 represent	 an	 object	 that	 invokes	 a member	function. this is	a	pointer	that	points	to	the	object	for	which	this	function was called.
 For example,	 the function	 call	 for obj.getSum()	 will	 set	 the